For small businesses, setting up and maintaining an active social media presence can be challenging.

 I’m not planning to preach which one is right for your business and I don’t believe you expect me to do so.
 The nature of the products and services you provide will limit the options, and the choice depends on the other marketing activities you are running.

 At Flockler, we use social media advertising to generate and nurture leads; the advertising tools help us to reach potential customers, and we serve them with the flow of educational content from the same blog you are reading at the moment.
-For more inspiration, see our blog post on how to run an effective social media advertising campaign.

 2. Define the metrics to track your performance